Elio-Rico/localforecastrep/README.md

 This folder contains the original excel files from [consensus economics](https://www.consensuseconomics.com/).
 Content is already described in section [scripts](#scripts).

 #### 5.2 [inst/data/raw/imf](inst/data/raw/imf/)
 This folder contains the vintage series from the world economic outlook of the IMF, accessible [here](https://www.imf.org/en/Publications/WEO).
-We downloaded all the vintage data, arranged it and saved the resulting data in this folder.
-The raw stata input file is called "vintages.dta".
+We downloaded all the vintage data, arranged it and saved the resulting data in the folder [inst/data/produced/imf](inst/data/produced/imf/) under "vintages.dta".

 #### 5.3 [inst/data/raw/eikon](inst/data/raw/eikon/)